The FwpsStreamInjectAsync0 function injects TCP data segments into a TCP data stream.

 A pointer to a callout driver–provided context that is passed to the callout function pointed to by the completionFn parameter.
 This parameter is optional and can be NULL.

-The FwpsStreamInjectAsync0 function returns one of the following NTSTATUS codes.
+The FwpsStreamInjectAsync0 function an NTSTATUS code such as one of the following.

 The injection into the data stream was initiated successfully.
 The filter engine will call the completion function that was specified when the NET_BUFFER_LIST structure was allocated after the filter engine has completed injecting the data into the data stream.

 The TCP/IP network stack is not ready to accept injection of stream data.

 The injection handle is being closed.

 A callout driver calls the FwpsStreamInjectAsync0 function from within a callout's classifyFn callout function to inject new or cloned data into the data stream that is currently being processed.
 A callout driver can call the FwpsStreamInjectAsync0 function only if it is processing a data flow at the stream layer.